How Do You Calculate Startup Costs?

 Once Google became the world’s most popular search engine, establishing a profile on Google My Business became mandatory for new businesses.
-When you Google a business, the business’s free profile is what comes up on the right side.
+When you Google a business, the business’s free profile comes up on the right side.
 This is where you’ll see the business’s hours, location, phone number, link to their website, and a summary of what the business does.

 Including as much information as possible in your Google My Business profile also makes your website more accessible for relevant searches.
 In other words, your website will be more likely to appear as one of the top results when someone searches for your products or services.

 Yes, that gigantic book from your childhood is on the brink of extinction.
-But YellowPages.com and the YellowPages app are very useful for anyone looking for a certain type of business within a specific area.
-After all, every company wants to be known as the go-to source for their product or service in their city.
+But YellowPages.com and the YellowPages app are very useful for anyone looking for a certain business type within a specific area.
+After all, every company wants to be known as the go-to source for their city’s product or service.
 You can also solicit and respond to reviews through this free profile.

 If you own a brick-and-mortar business (especially a restaurant, café, or bar), a Yelp page is just as important as a Google My Business profile.
-There’s no cost to create a Yelp business profile, which contains a plethora of vital information such as pricing, whether or not you deliver, if your business caters to children, etc. Yelp is usually where customers go to look at photos and post reviews, and virtually all negative reviews require an immediate response these days.
+There’s no cost to create a Yelp business profile, which contains a plethora of vital information such as pricing, whether or not you deliver, if your business caters to children, etc. Yelp is usually where customers look at photos and post reviews, and virtually all negative reviews require an immediate response these days.
 For the foodservice businesses mentioned above, any flaws in your Yelp profile could be deal-breakers for your target customer, so it must be continuously monitored.

 4. Foursquare for Business